Traditional dishes you need to eat in Northern Ireland

 You can’t possibly come to Northern Ireland and not have a bowl of steaming, traditional Irish stew, especially if you are visiting during the winter months, you will need some hearty food before you brave an Irish gale!
 Many venues will have their own particular take on this popular dish but typically a stew will consist of Irish lamb, onions, carrots and of course, potatoes.
-Why not try a warming bowl at Kelly’s Cellars in Belfast?
-Built in 1720, this is one of the oldest pubs in Belfast and it serves a bloody lovely Irish stew to go with your pint.
+Why not try a warming bowl of Irish stew at Kelly’s Cellars in Belfast?
+Built in 1720, this is one of the oldest pubs in Belfast.
+It serves a bloody lovely Irish stew to go with your pint.

 Why not book a foodie tour in Ireland?